walkerchi/ETHz-CS_2023/static/media/helion.303f7745f7a7b6d24b38.md

 Note:
 Another company called the Helion.
 They drive two field reverse configuration plasma to hit into each other to reach a fusion condition.
-But they use the deuturim and Helion-3 rather than the Tritium.
-Because there is not neutron in the product.
+But they use the deuterium and Helion-3 rather than the Tritium.
+Because there is no neutron in the product.
 So they could use the Faraday's law to generate electricity from the fast moving charged particles.